jeanrauwers/mern-course-bootcamp/README.md

-# Complete Coding Bootcamp 2020 MERN Stack (For Beginners)
+# Complete Free Coding Bootcamp 2020 MERN Stack (For Beginners)

 This is a series video were we going to build a full-stack application from scratch using the MERN STACK ( MongoDB, Express, React.js and Nodejs).